1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Do a write up at the end of the day to facilitate async hand off for the next mob or your future self.
   * As part of mini retro when clousing out the mob: "Where do we pick up next?"
   * "If you can only pick 1 agile practice make it retro spectives so you can improve"

+* Simulators over mocks + contract testing
+  * Test the flow of data through the system
+  * Do not write tests for things in the middle - test inputs and outputs.
+  * Mock external APIs, not middle-man classes.
+    * When we call `Rudderstack.track()`, test that that the Rudderstack API is called.